-- a.
-The Maintenance Supervisor has responsibility for the manufacture, custody, and distribution of keys for all buildings on Campus.
-All questions or comments regarding policies and procedures associated with keys should be directed to this individual. - b.
-Sub master keys for specific office areas will be issued to the Department Head/Elected Official responsible for each area.
-Department heads/Elected Officials will determine if other individuals receive these keys. - c.
-The responsibility for key approval is vested in the requesting employee's Department Head/Elected Official.
-The Department Head/Elected Official is required to assess the individual's need for keys and to forward a Newaygo County Key Request form to the Maintenance Supervisor. - d.
-All individuals must sign the key request form to show receipt of issued keys.
-One copy of the signed form will be returned to the employee's Department Head/Elected Official and one copy will remain with the Maintenance Supervisor. - e.
-When an employee separates from service, they must return all keys to the Department Head/Elected Official.
-The Department Head/Elected Official is responsible for returning keys to the Maintenance Supervisor. - f.
-If keys need to be given to a new employee immediately, the Department Head/Elected Official must fill out a key request form detailing the new distribution and forward the form to the Maintenance Supervisor. - g.
-Keys no longer needed by active employees shall be returned to the Department Head/Elected Official.
-The Department Head/Elected Official must return these to the Maintenance Supervisor. - h.
-Under no circumstance should an employee give or loan their assigned keys to anyone else.
+- A. The Maintenance Supervisor has responsibility for the manufacture, custody, and distribution of keys for all buildings on Campus.
+All questions or comments regarding policies and procedures associated with keys should be directed to this individual. - B. Sub master keys for specific office areas will be issued to the Department Head/Elected Official responsible for each area.
+Department heads/Elected Officials will determine if other individuals receive these keys. - C. The responsibility for key approval is vested in the requesting employee's Department Head/Elected Official.
+The Department Head/Elected Official is required to assess the individual's need for keys and to forward a Newaygo County Key Request form to the Maintenance Supervisor. - D. All individuals must sign the key request form to show receipt of issued keys.
+One copy of the signed form will be returned to the employee's Department Head/Elected Official and one copy will remain with the Maintenance Supervisor.

-Building Access Policy Page 3 of 3
+Building Access Policy